 Money Management Tips

 - A financial advisor can help with all sorts of money issues, including managing profit lines for a business.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You’ll want to know what your tax burden might look like before you make any other decisions about how to manage your funds for the year.
 Use SmartAsset’s free income tax calculator to see how much you might owe Uncle Sam, and keep that figure in mind as you budget for the year.